the-whole-fruit/manifesto/CONTRIBUTING.md

 ### Rules for writing effectively

 This project stands by [The Whole Fruit Manifesto](https://github.com/the-whole-fruit/manifesto).
-We believe that “writing good code” is not only about “writing good code”.
+We believe that “_writing good code_” is not only about “_writing good code_”.
 It’s also about the words around it.
-That’s why, to make sure your contribution is well received, we ask you to [read and apply the ONE=MOR guidelines](https://github.com/the-whole-fruit/manifesto) when writing comment blocks, PR titles, PR descriptions, and in general, when writing to our community.
+That’s why, to make sure your contribution is well received, we ask you to [read and apply the ONE=MOR framework and guidelines](https://github.com/the-whole-fruit/manifesto) when writing comment blocks, PR titles, PR descriptions, and in general, when writing to our community.

 Thank you for contributing!